Monday: 9.00am – 8.00pm

 1. Tooth Evaluation

 The first stage of a root canal procedure is for Gareth to carefully evaluate your tooth to ensure that Endodontics is the best treatment option for you.
 Dental x-rays will form part of this evaluation process so that we can look under the surface of your tooth to assess the bone and structures of the root.

 2. Local Anaesthetic

 After numbing your tooth with a local anaesthetic, we will place a special cover over your tooth called a dental dam.
 This protects your airway whilst the endodontic treatment is being completed and also prevents saliva contaminating the tooth.
 We then remove any filling in your tooth and use a special drill to expose the infected nerve.

 We remove the diseased nerve and cleanse and shape the canals in your root so that an ideal root filling can be placed.
 Sometimes when your tooth is very infected we place an antiseptic within the canal and place a temporary filling for a few weeks before completing the root filling.

 4. Root Filling

-Finally, Sophie will place a special root filling material into your root canals and then put a temporary filling in your tooth.
+Finally, Gareth will place a special root filling material into your root canals and then put a temporary filling in your tooth.
 It is often the case that your tooth will require extra protection from fracture and so often a crown will be the best way to achieve this protection in the longer term.